-Planning on traveling soon?
-Find top family travel tips for how to save money, stay on budget, cruising with kids/babies, organizing a hotel room, finding daily activities, and more!
+Planning on cruising soon?
+Find some of the best cruise hacks for saving money, staying on budget, cruising with kids/babies, organizing a cabin, finding daily activities, and more!

 This post contains affiliate links.
 Read more about my link usage here.

-On Tuesday I discussed all things vacation packing – and today, I'm back to talk about ways to get the most bang for your buck (and for your time) on a family vacation!
-I've got over 50 family travel tips to make your vacation as fun and efficient as possible.
+On Tuesday I discussed all things vacation packing - and today, I'm back to talk about ways to get the most bang for your buck (and for your time) on a family cruise!
+I've got over 50 of our tried-and-true cruise hacks to make your vacation as fun and efficient as possible.

 Every once in awhile, my husband chips in on a post for the blog.
 Most of the content here on Lamberts Lately is written and researched by me; however, I know when I'm not the expert in the family.
 Family travel tips (particularly cruising tips) is definitely one of those categories.